Struggling with composition? Download the free Photography Composition Cheatsheet →

 • They provide a shallower depth of field at equivalent apertures

+DSLRs with an APS-C (Advanced Photo System Type-C) sensor are also called crop sensor cameras.
+You guessed it.
 This is because they use a smaller image sensor than the full-frame sensor, hence the name “crop sensor.”

-Crop Sensor DSLR Camera
+Crop sensor DSLR camera

 The size difference is typically 1.4-1.6 times smaller than a full-frame sensor.

-Crop Sensor is Smaller
+Crop sensor is smaller

 If you have a 50mm lens and you use it on a crop sensor DSLR camera, then there will be a 1.5x to 1.6x crop factor, and the focal length of that lens will behave like a 75mm-80mm (50mm x 1.5/1.6) lens.

-Here’s that same scene earlier that I took with the 50mm lens on a crop sensor camera, making it behave like a 75mm-80mm focal length (more zoomed in):
+For example, here's that same scene earlier that I took with the 50mm lens on a crop sensor camera, making it behave like a 75mm-80mm focal length (more zoomed in):

-50mm Lens Photo on Crop Sensor
+50mm Lens photo on crop sensor

 Here is what crop sensor cameras are known for: